A Scale What?

 - Converting measurements on a scale drawing to real life.

 To create a drawing from a real-life object we first determine the scale we are using for that particular drawing.
-Say we are drawing a space at 1:20 (one to twenty).
+Say we are drawing a bathroom room layout at 1:50 (one is to 50).

-We can try to convert from 3,200mm by dividing by 20 in our heads or on a calculator, or we can use a scale ruler.
+We can try to convert from 3,600mm by dividing by 50, or we can use a scale ruler.

-You can see how all this swapping between metres, centimetre and millimetres is confusing so we use millimetres for everything.
+You can see how all this swapping between metres, centimetre and millimetres is confusing so we use millimetres.

 If you are drawing with a computer-aided drawing (CAD) program you will be drawing at 1:1 and then representing your scale on a page.
 However, in the early stages of design, it is important to start developing your ideas with old fashioned pencil, pen and paper.
 During this stage, you should have a scale ruler in your hands so that you are thinking about the measurement of something in real life and can immediately draw it to scale on the page.
 You do not have to keep converting real-life numbers to your scale in your head, and therefore reduce the risk of error.